Trivalent vertices and bordered knot Floer homology in the standard basis: Introduction

 While analogous categorification results often require detailed computations to show that the action of the quantum group on the decategorification is correct, here we get the result immediately from properties of the bigraded tensor product.
 The results of \cite{ManionRouquier} imply that $\A_{1,\ldots,1}$ agrees with the strands algebra of the general diagram in the top-left corner of Figure~\ref{fig:FourSquare}; the bigraded tensor product gives this algebra a bigrading.

 We then proceed to define the basic ``truly local'' pieces appearing in gluings like the one shown in Figure~\ref{fig:TwoCuts}, beginning with bimodules for trivalent vertices.
-To these vertices we will assign AD bimodules, a type of $A_{\infty}$ bimodule appearing in bordered Floer homology, although we will typically work with their DA bimodule duals when doing computations \begin{theorem}[cf. Sections~\ref{sec:EasyVertex}, \ref{sec:HardVertex}] The trivalent vertex bimodules of Sections~\ref{sec:EasyVertex} and \ref{sec:HardVertex}, over the algebras $\A_{1,1}$ and $\A_2$, are well-defined AD bimodules and categorify the appropriate $U_q(\gl(1|1))$-intertwining maps $V^{\otimes 2} \leftrightarrow \wedge_q^2 V$ arising from skew Howe duality (see Appendix~\ref{sec:Uqgl11Review}). \end{theorem}
+In Sections \ref{sec:EasyVertex} and \ref{sec:HardVertex} we describe bimodules ${^{\vee}}\Lambda$ and ${^{\vee}}Y$ associated to trivalent vertices; ${^{\vee}}\Lambda$ is a $(\A_2,\A_{1,1})$-bimodule and ${^{\vee}}Y$ is a $(\A_{1,1},\A_2)$-bimodule.
+Both ${^{\vee}}\Lambda$ and ${^{\vee}}Y$ are AD bimodules, a type of $A_{\infty}$ bimodule appearing in bordered Floer homology.